Introducing business logic security testing for REST APIs

 We think that REST Security testing is currently broken: most security testing tools for REST use OpenAPI/Swagger documentation or Postman collections to generate their tests.

-- Testing from Java Springboot, Express.js, Django languages and frameworks
+Escape is now supporting testing from Java Springboot, Express.js, Django languages, and frameworks.

 Why we won't stop there: a glimpse at the Future